One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 When paper tuning your bow, keep some distance (5 - 7 yards) between you and the stand.

-You can minimize the distance gradually once you are sure that your tuning has completely done.
+You can minimize the distance gradually once you’re sure that your tuning has completely done.

-It’s normal for beginners to feel tense the first few times, but I would suggest that they try and focus on the target more.
+It’s normal for beginners to feel tense the first few times, but I’d suggest that they try and focus on the target more.

 Step 5: Grip